Nothing Phone Screen Replacement Cost UK 2026

 Is screen repair worth it?

-Yes, across every tier.
-A CMF Phone 1 screen at £89.95 or a Phone (2a) at £179.95 is a clear win over replacement.
-Even the flagship Phone (3) at £299.95 is a fraction of a new handset, underwritten by the 27-month guarantee.
-The only honest exception is a phone with separate board or liquid damage, which we diagnose free.
-For how Nothing compares with other Android brands, see our Android screen replacement cost and Samsung screen repair cost guides, and our notes on whether mail-in repair is safe and what to do before sending your phone.
+Yes, at every tier.
+At £89.95 a CMF Phone 1 screen is a no-brainer, and the £179.95 Phone (2a) is an easy call too.
+Even the flagship Phone (3) at £299.95 costs a fraction of a new handset, and the 27-month guarantee — well over twice the 12-month cover most UK independents stop at — stands behind it.
+The one honest exception is a handset carrying board or liquid damage alongside the crack, which we diagnose free before you commit either way.
+For how Nothing lines up against other Android brands, see our Android screen replacement cost and Samsung screen repair cost guides, plus our notes on whether mail-in repair is safe and what to do before sending your phone.

 What the screen replacement involves